Children's Clothing Labels: What the Law Requires

 - If selling nightwear, either test for flammability or include the "KEEP AWAY FROM FIRE" label.

-- Ensure all buttons, poppers, and decorations are securely attached — no choking hazards.
+- Ensure all buttons, poppers, and decorations are securely attached, with no choking hazards.

 - Include care labels and size labels (recommended, not legally required).